 These loans meet the same documentation, conservation and exhibition standards as our regular loans, and conservation and collections management support is provided throughout.
-This programme is available until March 2022 and aims to pioneer a proactive and accessible way of offering loans.
+This programme aims to pioneer a proactive and accessible way of offering loans.

 The programme offers free of charge:

 - An object or selection of objects on short-term loan from a portfolio of objects from the Horniman’s diverse collections.